top of page

 Maintenance Tips:

-• If soffit, fascia, or flashing were not replaced during your install, inspect them by year 5—they age independently
+• If soffit, fascia, or flashing were not replaced during your install, inspect them by year 5.
+They age independently

 • Look for corrosion, rust, or gaps around reused flashing and vents